What is the Whole30 diet?

 The reason for this is that going cold turkey on some of our bodies best enemies (like sugar and grains), you’ll be able to strip your body of the hormone-unbalancing, gut-disrupting, inflammatory foods.

 Sadly these are foods we love, but the Whole30 diet argues that they are wolves in sheep’s clothing.

 The ultimate goal is to do a hard reset on your body and re-teach it to love what is good for it – whole, clean, simple foods over the processed crud we’re so addicted to.

 If you’ve ever dipped your toe into the Paleo diet, you’ll find that it is very similar to Whole30.
 To understand the differences (and there are a few important ones), check out our post on the differences between Paleo vs. Whole30.

 Is The Whole30 Diet Right For You?

 Whole30 is a tough run, but it’s the kind of accomplishment you can feel great after.
-The Whole30 diet is strict to be sure – but it’s only 30 days!
+The Whole30 diet is strict to be sure (and it’s nearly impossible to eat out at a restaurant on Whole30) – but it’s only 30 days!
 You can do anything for 30 days.